Athletics at the 2004 Summer Olympics – Men's high jump: Qualification

 The qualification period for Athletics was 1 January 2003 to 9 August 2004.
 For the men's high jump, each National Olympic Committee was permitted to enter up to three athletes that had jumped 2.30 metres or higher during the qualification period.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 If an NOC had no athletes that qualified under that standard, one athlete that had jumped 2.27 metres or higher could be entered.

 Competition format

 The competition consisted of two rounds, qualification and final.
 Athletes start with a qualifying round.
 Jumping in turn, each athlete attempts to achieve the qualifying height.
 If they fail at three jumps in a row, they are eliminated.
 After a successful jump, they receive three more attempts to achieve the next height.
 Once all jumps have been completed, all athletes who have achieved the qualifying height go through to the final.
 If fewer than 12 athletes achieve the qualifying standard, the best 12 athletes go through.
 Cleared heights reset for the final, which followed the same format until all athletes fail three consecutive jumps.

 Records

-Prior to the competition, the existing world and Olympic records were as follows.
+Prior to the competition, the existing world record, Olympic record, and world leading jump were as follows.

 No new records were set during the competition.